Navigating Life Changes & Shifts

 Over time, clients report:

-• Greater clarity about how life change is affecting identity and relationships
+• Greater clarity about how life change is affecting relationships

 • Deeper integration of change rather than pressure to move on